Rowdy Girl Sanctuary

 Becoming vegan for me has been a result of living on the Sonnen Ranch, now Rowdy Girl Sanctuary with my multi-generational cattle rancher husband – I couldn’t take the red trailer leaving with the babies anymore – As a result I started watching documentaries and slaughterhouse videos and when I made the corner, I’ve never looked back.
 Forever Vegan!

-I live on a 96 acre ranch with him.
+It all started on my husband’s 96-acre ranch in Angleton, Texas.
 I was transplanted from suburbia to the ranch in 2009 – I fell in love with all the critters….kinda like Elly Mae Clampett – I named them all and loved them everyone – I’d go out and spend time with them, dance around them – sing to them and talk to them.

 I soon realized I could not stand to watch the babies leave their mamas even one more time to go to the sale barn FOR SLAUGHTER…and that I had to do something to prevent that from ever happening again.
 My husband had come to the end of his rope.
 He was ready to sell the entire herd and get out of the business altogether because of my revulsion to the ordeal.
 The idea to create my own Sanctuary to rescue all of the cows was born from this realization and I convinced my Rancher husband to work with me to make this dream a reality.
 Since he was at the jumping off place and was going to sell them all anyway, I asked him if I could buy them and if he’d give me a discount.
 He thought I had lost my mind, and frankly I had, but it was my only hope and because of compassionate vegans across the world, my project on indiegogo was funded early May 2015.

-So many folks have helped me get to this point and honestly reading all the news stories is the way to get the full history – you can find them all on the section in the website under – “in the news”
+So many folks have helped me get to this point and honestly reading all the news stories is the way to get the full history – you can find them all on the section in our website under – In The News

-Recently, ABC 13 did a news story and it was picked up by ABC New York and CBS EVENING NEWS – Steve Hartman On The Road.
-From there the story went viral after Mercy For Animals featured the news story along with an article.
-We’ve been featured twice on Care-2, One Green Planet, The Dodo, Main Street Vegan with Victoria Moran, Bob Linden and my story was added to the ranchers section gone vegan in – Free from Harm
+In 2016, ABC 13 did a news story and it was picked up by ABC New York and CBS EVENING NEWS – Steve Hartman On The Road.
+We’ve been featured on Animal Planet and the ABC Network “Localish.”
+Our story has gone viral on multiple news media platforms.
+We’ve been featured multiple times on Mercy For Animals, Care-2, One Green Planet, The Dodo, Main Street Vegan and more.

 As a side note, my husband has watched every vegan documentary I’ve put in front of him – Earthlings, Cowspiracy, Forks Over Knives, Peaceable Kingdom, Planteats, Dying to Have Known, Foodmatters, The Beautiful Truth, Live and Let Live & The Witness.
-He is now COMPLETELY VEGAN.
+He went vegan on May 2, 2015.

-This has all happened since I went Vegan in October 2014.
-Visitors are coming regularly, my journal: Vegan Journal of A Ranchers Wife is now over 12,000 followers, Rowdy Girl Sanctuary page has over 15,000 followers.
+This has all happened since I went Vegan on Halloween Day 2014.
+Visitors are coming regularly, my journal: Vegan Journal of A Ranchers Wife is now over 12,000 followers, Rowdy Girl Sanctuary page has over 25,000 followers.
+And as a result of our story, the Rancher Advocacy Program was created as Rowdy Girl’s popular initiative.
+You can find both Rowdy Girl Sanctuary and Rancher Advocacy Program on the following social media platforms:

 This experience has transformed our lives completely.
 Spiritually, I will never be the same – my destiny and calling has found me.
 At the end of my rope, when nothing but divorce and 30 slaughtered cows looked like the only way, a dream was born that was bigger than anything I could have ever dreamed up on my own.
 All of my skills are now being translated into veganism, animal rights, an old fashioned farm and creating lasting sanctuary for farm animals.